aszwalek1/COM2008-Group-Project/README.md

 - As staff you can view all customers by clicking on "View Customers" .
 You can also perform functions like filtering the customers.

 ### To login as an existing Customer:
 Enter the following login details and click on "login" to access the Customer Page.You can login using a customer id or enter your order id and address by clicking on "Enter address".

-Customer ID: xxx
+1. Customer ID : 7

-Order ID
+   Order ID : 10

-House no.:
+   House No. : 19

-Road name:
+   Road Name : fourthfloor

+   City : sheffield

+   Postcode : S10 1LF

+2. Customer ID : 6

+   Order ID : 8

+   House No. : 1

+   Road Name : main road

-City :
+   City : london

-Postcode :
+   Postcode : L23

 - Once you login, you can view/edit your personal details and orders as a customer.